Jckn173/Automated-Instagram-Comment-Deletion-Tool/README.md

 <hr>

 <p>
 This script automates the deletion of visible Instagram comments from the Your Activity → Interactions → Comments page.
 It selects up to a configurable number of comments at a time (default: 15), clicks the bottom Delete button, confirms the popup, and waits for Instagram to refresh the list.
+Then repeats, it does about 15 at a time because Instagram seems to not like it if you do too much stuff too quickly.
 </p>

 <h2>Important Disclaimer</h2>